NeuralCiphers/HackOdisha/readme.md

 - **Section Organization**: Group related resources into customizable sections
 - **Resource Statistics**: Track usage metrics for sections including storage used and resource counts
 - **Access Control**: Control visibility of resources with private, public, and shared options
+- **Responsive Design**: Fully responsive UI that works on desktop and mobile devices

 ## Tech Stack